Distribution of the roots of Eulerian polynomials: Introduction

 \end{theorem}

 Finding the asymptotic distribution of a family of (random or deterministic) zeros is a common problem in random matrix theory, see~\cite{AGZ}, from which we borrow the method of moments and Stieltjes transforms.
-In a recent preprint~\cite{JKM}, Jalowy, Kabluchko and Marynych develop another method to find the limiting distribution of zeros, based on the asymptotic behaviour of coefficients for many families of polynomials, of which Eulerian polynomial is an example that they will treat in a later paper.
+In a recent series of preprints~\cite{JKM1,JKM2}, Jalowy, Kabluchko and Marynych develop another method to find the limiting distribution of zeros, based on the asymptotic behaviour of coefficients for many families of polynomials, of which Eulerian polynomials are an example.
 Our method differs from theirs in that we rely on exact computations of moments, as in Theorem~\ref{theo:moments} below, which we believe gives a short and interesting way to prove Theorem~\ref{theo:distri}.
 Asymptotics of coefficients have also been used in the case of some Stirling polynomials by Elbert~\cite{Elbert}, and for some orthogonal polynomials by Lubinsky and Sidi~\cite{LS1,LS2}.

-The method of moments consists in computing the moments of the sequence of measures, prove that they converge towards the moments of the limiting measure, and use a unicity argument.
+The method of moments consists in computing the moments of the sequence of measures, proving that they converge towards the moments of the limiting measure, and using a unicity argument.
 However, we cannot apply it directly in our case, as all moments diverge\footnote{This can be seen by noting that $\sum_{k=1}^n x_{n,k} = - A_{n,n-1} = -2^n + n + 1$, which does not scale like $n$.}.
 This problem can be avoided by studying instead

 and by computing the moments of the empirical measure of the $u_{n,k}$ instead.
 These moments (appropriately rescaled) happen to have a remarkable, closed expression.
-To state it, we denote by $N_p$ the $p$-th Nörlund number~\cite{Howard}, which can be defined as
+To state it, we denote by $C_p$ the $p$-th Cauchy number of the second kind, which can be defined as